๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Barcelona Trip’s Entertainment Costs

-Cost-Saving Tips for Barcelona’s Top Attractions
+Budgeting Tips for Top Attractions in Barcelona

-• Park Gรผell, a UNESCO World Heritage Site and one of Barcelona’s most popular attractions, has timed entry tickets and it costs โ‚ฌ10 to enter.
-However, a ticket is only required for the popular zones with monuments in them.
+• Park Gรผell โ€“ A UNESCO World Heritage Site and one of Barcelona’s most popular attractions, Park Gรผell has timed entry tickets that cost โ‚ฌ10.
+However, a ticket is only required for the popular zones with monuments.
 You can enter the park for free and see parts of the monuments from the outside.

-• Picasso Museum, which hosts some of Pablo Picasso’s most famous works, costs โ‚ฌ12 to enter, but has special times when it’s free of charge.
+• Picasso Museum โ€“ The Picasso Museum hosts some of Pablo Picasso’s most famous works and costs โ‚ฌ12 to enter.
+However, it has special times when it’s free of charge.

-• La Pedrera-Casa Milร and Camp Nou, like a few other tourist attractions, cost a few euros less if you buy the tickets online instead of in person.
-Tickets bought at the door are usually โ‚ฌ3 more.
+• La Pedrera-Casa Milร and Camp Nou โ€“ Like a few other tourist attractions, these attractions cost a few euros less if you buy tickets online instead of in person.
+Tickets purchased at the door are usually โ‚ฌ3 more.

 Do You Need Cash in Barcelona?